Backpacking The Timberline Trail Around Mount Hood

-Backpacking Duck Pass To Pika and Purple Lakes via the Duck Lake Trail is about 17 miles.
-This trail gains roughly 3,556 ft of elevation and is a moderate trail
+Backpacking Onion Valley to Kearsarge and Matlock Lakes over Kearsarge Pass is about 13.5 miles.
+This trail gains roughly 3,727 ft of elevation and is rated as a hard trail

 My name is Sierra, the photographer and writer behind Somewhere Sierra.
 I am a self-taught photographer based on the West Coast, and love exploring between the PNW and the SoCal beaches.
 You can likely find me with a camera in front of my face, or planning my next backcountry trip.